dannyvankooten/www.dannyvankooten.com/_posts/2021-04-02-solving-advent-of-code-2020-under-1-second.md

 - To finish all challenges within a single month.
 - To solve them all in under 1 second of runtime (on a single CPU core).

-For this last goal I was inspired by [Tim Visee](https://timvisee.com/blog/solving-aoc-2020-in-under-a-second/).
+For this last goal I was inspired by [Tim Visee](https://timvisee.com/blog/solving-aoc-2020-in-under-a-second/) who did a really great write-up of some of the tricks he used to efficiently solve this year's challenges.
 It sounded like a really fun thing to do and I was already well underway for such a thing anyway.

 Two weeks later, iet ies done!
-All solutions combined run in 880 ms on my laptop, so I'm quite pleased with the results.
+Total runtime is 880 ms on my laptop, so I'm quite pleased with the results.

+I could probably squeeze out a few more miliseconds here and there, but I see no options for getting the 2 bottlenecks ([day 15](https://github.com/dannyvankooten/advent-of-code-2020/blob/main/15.c) and [day 23](https://github.com/dannyvankooten/advent-of-code-2020/blob/main/23.c)) to run any faster (except for throwing more hardware at it).

 The code is on GitHub here: [dannyvankooten/advent-of-code-2020](https://github.com/dannyvankooten/advent-of-code-2020)